clearlinux/cloud-native-setup/clr-k8s-examples/README.md

 script uses the runtime specified in the `RUNNER` environment variable and defaults to `crio`.
 To use the `containerd` runtime, set the `RUNNER` environment variable to `containerd`.

+### Specify a version of Clear Linux

+To specify a particular version of Clear Linux to use, set the CLRK8S_CLR_VER environment variable to the desired version before starting setup_system.sh (e.g. `CLRK8S_CLR_VER=31400 ./setup_system.sh`)

 ### Configuration for high numbers of pods per node

 In order to enable running greater than 110 pods per node, set the environment